ataylor89/analysisoftheworld/README.md

 I talk to Terence Tao... he's a father to me

-I think that Terence Tao lost control of his email account at some point in the nine years
+I think that Terence Tao lost control of his email account at some point in the past nine years

 I have reason to believe that Terence Tao did not have control of his email account earlier this year